capactio/website/docs/example/rocketchat-installation.md

-# RocketChat installation
+# Rocket.Chat installation

-This tutorial shows the basic concepts of Capact on the RocketChat installation example.
+This tutorial shows the basic concepts of Capact on the Rocket.Chat installation example.

 ### Goal

-This instruction will guide you through the installation of RocketChat on a Kubernetes cluster using Capact.
+This instruction will guide you through the installation of Rocket.Chat on a Kubernetes cluster using Capact.

-RocketChat depends on the MongoDB database.
+Rocket.Chat depends on the MongoDB database.

 The diagram below shows the scenario: